iamstarkov/ispeakweb/README.md

 * Fewer restrictions as it’s not your private twitter!
 * Receive technical and common questions which you would never receive in your private twitter.
-* It's just an honor
+* It's just an honor and challenge for authors
 * And fun

 ###  What should I know before starting my week?